gitops-tech/gitops-tech.github.io/index.md

 If your project already lives in the cloud, the answer is most likely: Yes!
 The cool thing about GitOps is that you don't need to write any code differently.
-All you need to get started is infrastructure, that can be managed with declarative IaC tools.
+All you need to get started is infrastructure that can be managed with declarative Infrastructure as Code tools.

 ## Tooling